 - Is there a large community around the particular framework?

 - What is the learning curve?

-If frameworks were people, Laravel would probably be the king.
-If you want to code beautiful designs, you’re looking for Laravel since it’s positioned as the go-to PHP framework for web artisans.
-The reason for its wide popularity boils down to ease of use and virtually no learning curve.
-And despite that, it’s a framework developer use for some serious work.
-So it may seem like a simple tool at first, but it’s a beast when it comes to producing concrete work.
+If frameworks were people, Laravel would be the king.
+If you want to code beautiful designs, choose Laravel since it’s positioned as the go-to PHP framework for web artisans.

 - If you are looking for an easy-to-learn framework